joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/16/opinion/letters/covid-reopening.html?searchResultPosition=2

 **Brigitte Gerney, ‘Crane Lady’ Who Survived Collapse, Dies at 85**\
-`Her legs were crushed when she was trapped for six hours in Manhattan in 1985.
+`Her legs were crushed when she was trapped for six hours in Manhattan in 1985, touching off a media frenzy.
 Miraculously, she was able to walk again.`\
 https://nytimes.com/2021/06/16/nyregion/brigitte-gerney-dead.html?searchResultPosition=4

 **He Likes ‘Staying Under the Radar,’ but His Art Is Getting Noticed**\